wix/react-native-navigation/README.md

 <h1 align="center">
   <img src="./logo.png"/> <img src="./mm.png"/><br>
-  React Native Navigation
+  React Native Navigation / MediaMonksMobile
 </h1>

-## MediaMonksMobile

-# Disable open gesture
+## Disable open gesture

 You can use the folowing functionality from any screen to disable/enable the opening of the drawer menu: